Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Further properties of Loschmidt amplitude

-While the one-operator Loschmidt amplitude is real, $L_{\hat A}^{\ket{\psi}}( \alpha ) \in \mathbb{R}$ the two operator variant can have an imaginary part as well (as $[\hat A, \hat B] \neq 0 $ in general).
+While the one-operator Loschmidt amplitude is real $L_{\hat A}^{\ket{\psi}}( \alpha ) \in \mathbb{R}$, the two operator variant can have an imaginary part as well (as $[\hat A, \hat B] \neq 0 $ in general).
 For \cref{eqn::AppendixGLProbFoo} only the real part gives a contribution, and the imaginary part vanishes.
-Therefor it is sufficient to only consider the real part of the Fourier transformed two-operator Loschmidt amplitude.
+Therefore, it is sufficient to only consider the real part of the Fourier transformed two-operator Loschmidt amplitude.

-\textit{ Expression in terms of projectors --} For some operators the possible eigenvalues as well as the corresponding projectors $P$ can be computed cheaply without the need to diagonalize a large matrix numerically.
+\textit{ Expression in terms of projectors --} For some operators, the possible eigenvalues as well as the corresponding projectors $P$ can be computed cheaply without the need to diagonalize a large matrix numerically.
 For example the double occupancy operator $\hat D = \sum_i \hat n_{\downarrow i} \hat n_{\uparrow i} $ has for a half-filled system with $N_s$ sites the eigenvalues $\{0, 1, ..., N_s/2 \}$. \footnote{The eigenstates of $\hat D$ can also be computed efficiently by means of bit-shifts in the second-quantization basis.} In such a case it is convenient to express (and calculate numerically) the Loschmidt amplitude by means of these projectors (e.g. $\hat B = \sum_b b \ket b \bra b = \sum_b b \hat P_b$).
-A convenient way of expressing the Loschmidt amplitude via one operator $\hat A$ where the eigenspectrum is a-priori unknown, and one operator $\hat B$ where the projectors as well as the eigenspectrum is well known is given by
+A practical way of expressing the Loschmidt amplitude via one operator $\hat A$ where the eigenspectrum is a priori unknown and one operator $\hat B$ where the projectors, as well as the eigenspectrum, are known is given by

-The set of functions for all $b$ has exactly the same information content as \cref{eqn::LAB_def1} but it is cheaper to compute.
+The set of functions for all $b$ has exactly the same information content as \cref{eqn::LAB_def1} but it it is cheaper to compute.

 \paragraph*{Relation to the optical conductivity}-- The Loschmidt amplitude of $\ket{\psi} = \hat j \ket{\psi_0}$ is related to the retarded current-current correlation function as

 For convenience we also introduce the current-current correlation function as $K(t) = \mi \braket{[\hat j(t), \hat j(0)]}_0$.